SamirTalwar/monospacedmonologues.com/content/posts/2016-02-22--docker-part-one--getting-started.md

 ## Running Docker on Linux

 If you're already using Linux, congratulations!
 No virtual machines for you (though if you'd prefer that, scroll to the bottom of this section).
-You just need to run [an installation script][Installation on Ubuntu].
+You just need to run [an installation script][installation on ubuntu].
 This guide is written for Ubuntu users, but there are lots more in the navigation menu.

 On Ubuntu and some other distros, `wget` isn't available, so you'll need to install it.
 You can check by running `which wget`; if the terminal shows the path to a binary, you're good to go.
 Otherwise: